asantoshka/enhashc/README.md

 # enhashc

-This is a python tool to get perform various encoding and hashing operations.
+This is a python tool to perform various encoding and hashing operations.